R&D Project

 Milestone by year 2025

-Generate entanglement between qubits and develop a non-destructive measurement technique for quantum error detection in a two-dimensional atomic array that can operate as qubits.
+Generate entanglement between qubits and develop a non-destructive measurement technique for quantum error detection in a two-dimensional atomic array capable of functioning as qubits.

 Performers